astral-axie/alpha-hackatons/README.md

+A place to build themed Python objects collaboratively.

-# 📦 Hackatons:
+# 🎯 Hackatons:

-📦 #1 - GraphQL Operation
+• 📦 Hackaton #1: ...